sagemath/trac_to_gh/Issue 6338.md

 # Issue 6338: make sage -sdist and -bdist take an existing tag name and verify that the tag name is valid

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6338

 Original creator: ncalexan